Wirtos/utf8c/README.md

 ```

 ### char *utf8_repeat(const char *str, size_t n);
-Returns allocated copy of str allocated for n times or empty string if n is 0.<br/>
+Returns dynamically allocated copy of str repeated for n times or empty string if n is 0.<br/>
 Fallthrough: if `str` is NULL, returns NULL.<br/>
 Must be freed manually with `free`.
 ```c